Praxis Wiki logo

 Algorithm

-The signature is built as a sha-384 hash of the JSON string being sent in request body.
+The signature is generated as a SHA-384 hash of the JSON string used in the request body.

-Signature generation The following steps are required in order to generate or validate the signature
+The following steps are required to generate the signature for outgoing requests:

-2. String variable (1) is concatenated with the merchant secret into a new temporary variable (2).
+2. Append the merchant secret to this string (1) to create a new temporary variable (2).

-3. Resulting temporary variable (2) is hashed with sha-384 algorithm into a hash variable (3).
+3. The temporary variable from step 2 is hashed using the SHA-384 algorithm into a hash variable (3).

-4. The hash variable (3) value is sent as Gt-Authentication: YOUR_HASH_STRING_HERE HTTP header.
+4. The hash variable (3) is sent as Gt-Authentication: YOUR_HASH_STRING_HERE HTTP header.

-6. JSON string is sent as a body of your outgoing request, or your response to the incoming request.
+6. JSON string is sent as the request body (or response body if replying to an incoming request).

-Signature validation When you receive an incoming request or a response to your outgoing request, it will be also preceded by the Gt-Authentication: ... and Content-Type: application/json; charset=utf-8 HTTP headers.
-In order to validate the signature the following steps should be done:
+When receiving a request (or a response to your own outgoing request), it will be also preceded by the Gt-Authentication: ... and Content-Type: application/json; charset=utf-8 HTTP headers.
+You must validate the signature as follows:

 1. JSON string from incoming request body or from response body to your outgoing request is read and parsed into the data object.

-2. Values for the specified parameters are concatenated into a string (1) - in a sequence as described for each API method (see Signature section for each API method documentation)
+2. Values for the specified parameters are concatenated into a string (1) - in the exact order defined in the relevant API method's Signature section.

 3. String variable (1) is concatenated with the merchant secret into a new temporary variable (2).

-4. Resulting temporary variable (2) is hashed with sha-384 algorithm into a hash variable (3).
+4. Resulting temporary variable (2) is hashed using the SHA-384 algorithm into a hash variable (3).

-5. Temporary hash variable (3) is compared to Gt-Authentication HTTP header of an incoming request or a response to your outgoing request - by using the string comparison function.
+5. Temporary hash variable (3) is compared to Gt-Authentication HTTP header of an incoming request or a response to your outgoing request using a string comparison function.

 Example